amoamare/Console-Service-Tool/README.md

 ### A Project in works by [Fix MY](https://www.utah.repair)
 https://www.utah.repair

+In Utah?
+Looking for a repair on your console?
+Reach out to Fix MY!

 ## Want to help or contribute?
 We are looking for donor boards to further this project.
 Send email: amoamare+cst@gmail.com